Assistant Professor of History, Smith College and Amherst College

 Innokentii Veniaminov and the Russian Empire in Asia in America Preliminary research and writing

-The main courses offered by Sergey Glebov at Smith are HST 239 and HST 247.
+The main courses offered by Sergey Glebov at Smith are HST 239, HST 241, and HST 247.
 HST 239 (Empire Building in Eurasia) introduces students to the emergence, development, and dissolution of one of the last great multinational empires in the world.
 As a result of this course, students will gain greater understanding of how multinational states managed diversity.
 They will gain insights into contemporary theorizing of modern nationalism and will be better prepared to navigate themselves in the often complex situation of the post-Soviet world.
 The students will also learn about colonialism and "Orientalism," mobile diasporas, and supranational institutions.
 Finally, they will be tempted to think of the history of multinational empires as a model of world history, and explore parallels between modernization processes in the Russian empire and globalization.
+HST 241 introduces students to the most recent period and explores the social, cultural and political history of the Soviet Union in the Cold War.
 HST 247 takes the story of the imperial state and society into the Soviet period and explores the tension between the centralizing, universalist Communist ideology and the particular ethnic, social and cultural identities of Soviet subjects.

 Other courses at Smith include HST 245 (Empire in the North: Native Peoples of Siberia and Alaska under Russian/Soviet Rule), and HST 101 (Soviet History Through Film).

-Courses on other Consortium campuses include Russian Empire Building in Eurasia (UMass), Introduction to Peoples and Cultures of Eurasia (Core Course for the Five College Certificate in Russian, East European and Eurasian Studies, Amherst and Mount Holyoke), and Ethnic Conflict and Historical Memory in Post-Soviet Eurasia.
+Sergey Glebov’s courses at Amherst College include Russian Empire Building in Eurasia, Introduction to Peoples and Cultures of Eurasia (Core Course for the Five College Certificate in Russian, East European and Eurasian Studies, Amherst and Mount Holyoke), The Soviet Century, Stalin and Stalinism, and European Intellectual History in the 20th Century.